 A Botox party — a social gathering at which Botox injections are given, often in a person's home — might seem like a comfortable way to get Botox treatments, sometimes at reduced rates.
 However, a Botox party might not have measures in place to ensure safe and effective treatments.
 Most experts recommend having cosmetic procedures, including Botox injections, in a doctor's office.

 Botox Cosmetic, a form of botulinum toxin type A that's used to improve facial wrinkles and is often referred to as simply Botox, should be used only under a doctor's care.
 While Botox injections are relatively safe when given by an experienced doctor, side effects and complications can occur — including pain and bruising at the injection site and temporary muscle weakness.

 - Do's and don'ts for patient safety when considering cosmetic procedures in a spa or salon.
 American Society for Dermatologic Surgery. http://www.asds.net/DosandDontsforPatientSafety2.aspx.
-Accessed Jan.
-4, 2012.
+Accessed Feb.
+25, 2015.

 - How to choose the best doctor for dermatologic surgery.
 American Society for Dermatologic Surgery. http://www.asds.net/_ConsumerPage.aspx?id=2268&LangType=1033.
-Accessed Jan.
-4, 2012.
+Accessed Feb.
+25, 2015.